-Encourage your child's interest and even excitement in healthy foods by teaching your kids how to cook safely with this guide of age-appropriate kitchen activities.
+Encourage your child's interest and excitement in healthy foods by teaching them how to cook safely with this guide of age-appropriate kitchen activities.

 Food Safety Basics

 Before you enter the kitchen, cover the ground rules with children first:

 - Wash hands in warm, soapy water before and after handling food.